byteface/domonic/docs/index.rst

 - JSON : utils for loading / decorating / transformin
 - SVG : Generate svg using python (untested
 - aframe || x3d tags : auto generate 3d worlds with aframe. (see examples folder
-- dQuery - NEW.
-Recently started. utils for querying domonic. (alt + 0 for the º symbol)
+- dQuery - Utils for querying domonic. (alt + 0 for the º symbol)
+- geom - vec2, vec3 with _dunders_ as well as shape classes

 HTML TEMPLATING